 SMART drumlines are also an important research tool to better understand the movements and distribution of sharks.
 Sharks caught on SMART drumlines can be tagged and released.
 DPI can then provide alerts to the community via our network of 21 VR4G listening stations when they are close to shore.
 Once the shark is tagged, they are released approximately 1km offshore.
 Recent tracks from tagged sharks shows that they often head further offshore immediately after release (for the first 24-48 h), so in addition to minimising any threat of an interaction with water users, having them move offshore after release further enhances the utility of SMART drumlines as a non-lethal bather protection tool.

 SMART drumlines have been in use extensively on the NSW North Coast and as required at other coastal locations since December 2015.
 Up to 35 SMART drumlines are deployed daily between Evans Head and Lennox Head (weather and ocean conditions permitting).

-Ten SMART Drumlines are also being trialled at each of the following locations:
+Ten SMART Drumlines were also trialled at each of the following locations:

-These locations have been chosen using historical data and recent aerial surveillance data.
+These locations were chosen using historical data and recent aerial surveillance data.
 There are 25 SMART drumlines retained by DPI for research.